AhmedAShaheen/fully_gated_DAE/README.md

 ## Training and testing
+The models' weights obtained from our runs are already available in folder `Models`.
 To train the deep learning models used in the experiment, use the `main_experiment.py` file and set the correct parameters.
 For example to run the same experiment in the paper, use the following python code in cmd.
 ```bash
 python main_experiment.py --Data "RMN1" --Mode Train>> ./results/results.txt